 IF YOU NEED HELP CONSULT KQ RESOURCES ON THE TOK WEEBLY!

 Does not mention the Real Life Situation, but is applicable to it AND others.

-"What is the value of consensus in the acceptance of knowledge in the natural sciences?"
+"What is the value of consensus in the acceptance of knowledge?"

 TAKE TIME AND CARE TO FILL OUT YOUR PAPERWORK.

 WE WATCH YOUR PRESENTATION, DISCUSS IT, AND AWARD A LEVEL.
 WE JUSTIFY YOUR GRADE ON THE TKPPD FORM AS BEST WE CAN

 BUT THE EXAMINER NEVER SEES YOUR PRESENTATION.
 THEY BASE YOUR MARK ON WHAT YOU HAVE DONE IN THE PAPERWORK!